cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ### What I Explicitly Decided Not to Build

 I evaluated the three main systems and chose to start with VGS only for the initial proof of value.
-This was a deliberate scoping decision, not a limitation.
+This was a deliberate scoping decision.

 VGS was the right starting point because it was structured enough to test retrieval-augmented generation, high-impact for buyers because it anchored most daily workflows, low-risk in terms of access control, and foundational to procurement processes across the organization.